Arenal Volcano: July 29, 1968

 As the three towns were destroyed on the western side of the volcano, a town by the name of El Borio on the east side was untouched and unharmed.
-It is a popular myth that after the volcano ceased to erupt, El Borio was renamed La Fortuna, which means "the fortunate", referring to its luckiness that the volcano erupted to the west and not the east.
-However, the town was renamed La Fortuna by its residents before the 1968 eruption.
+It is a popular myth that after the volcano ceased to erupt, El Borio was renamed La Fortuna, which means "The Fortune", referring to its luckiness that the volcano erupted to the west and not the east.
+In reality the town was renamed La Fortuna by its residents before the 1968 eruption.
 "The Fortune" refers to the flat, fertile lands in the area, which are unlike the rough, mountainous terrain which surrounds most of the Arenal volcano.
-If the town had been renamed "The Fortunate", it would have been called "El Afortunado."

 June 1975

-Between the 17th and the 21st of June 1975 several avalanches went down from one of the craters.
+Between June 17 and 21, 1975, several landslides went down from one of the craters.
 The vegetation along Tabacon River was destroyed and a great amount of material was deposited on the riverbed.
 Four strong explosions also blew large amounts of ash into the sky.
-The ash was spread within a distance of 26 km.
+The ash was spread across a distance of 26 km.